nicoSWD/carillon/README.md

 A new launch daemon will be added that triggers the sound, meaning, unlike most similar apps, this one runs much earlier during the boot process, even before the login screen appears.
 No crappy AppleScript solution that triggers when you're already on the Desktop, no outdated PrefPane

-It has currently been tested on OS X 10.8.2, but it should work on previous versions as well.
+It has currently been tested on OS X 10.8.2 and 10.8.5, but it should work on previous and future versions as well.
 Please [report](https://github.com/nicoSWD/Carillon/issues/new) any issues you may have.

 No new icons or settings will be added.
 Reboot your system to enjoy.